 DON’T STEAL THE GROOM’S THUNDER– The biggest trap fathers fall into is thinking they need to thank people.
 Actually, that’s the groom’s job.

 Do NOT get sucked into thanking your friends or family members who’ve travelled far.
 It’s not your day and, quite frankly, too many thank yous becomes boring.
 Remember the bridesmaids will be thanked by the groom (and maybe even the best man) so keep your gratitude succinct (and dance with them later).

 That said, it pays to mention your daughter’s new in-laws and even if you’re separated, you should acknowledge the role the bride’s mother has had in her upbringing.

 THE FULL LOW-DOWN – If you want to get a sense of what’s being covered by the other speakers, read our Ultimate Etiquette Guide on Confetti.

 All speeches should be unique and tailored to your daughter’s individual story.
 However, it’s still worth knowing the standard structure of a father of the bride speech.

 - Welcome all the guests and get them laughing straight away

 - Tell some funny anecdotes from your daughter’s childhood (ideally illustrating her personality today).
 Remember a loving tribute also involves taking the mick!

-- Recount meeting the groom for the first time and how you’ve grown to love him and his family (it helps if there’s an element of truth in there but it’s not essential)
+- Recount meeting the groom for the first time and how you’ve grown to love him and his family (it helps if there’s an element of truth in there)